-Neolithic 4500-2300ish BCE
+The Neolithic 4500-2500ish BCE

 Creation of woodland clearings increased, and new tool technologies and social dynamics developed.
-Patches of forest were cut or burned, though they often re-grew within decades once people moved on, not least because they had not yet learned how to maintain soil fertility.
+Patches of forest were cut or burned, though they often re-grew within decades once people moved on.
+Moving on was a necessity because the neolithics had not yet learned how to improve and maintain soil fertility.

-Such constructions were metaphysically motivated, and it was in this time that the principles of the megalithic age were established - principles of astronomy and geomancy that were to characterise the next two millennia up to 1500 BCE, leaving traces for three further millennia until the late middle ages - medieval church and cathedral building rested on similar principles to those established in the neolithic.
+Such constructions were metaphysically motivated, and it was in this time that the principles of the megalithic age were established - principles of astronomy and geomancy that were to characterise the next two millennia up to 1500 BCE, continuing in varying forms for three further millennia until the late middle ages - medieval church and cathedral building rested on similar principles to those established in the neolithic.

 The neolithic heyday

 There's something strange in this, and it is demonstrated in the building of the quoits between 3700 and 3500 BCE.
-Of all the challenges surmounted in Cornwall during the megalithic era, quoits involved the most advanced engineering effort of all - raising a heavy capstone onto stone uprights higher than a man.
-This involved serious planning, preparation and execution.
+Of all the challenges surmounted in Cornwall during the whole two-millennia megalithic era, quoits involved the most advanced engineering effort of all - raising a heavy, multi-ton capstone onto stone uprights.
+This involved serious planning, preparation, execution and social collaboration.

 The ancestors were alive in a parallel world.
-Living people were their ancestors' progeny, carrying their genes, family patterns and identity.
+Living people were their ancestors' descendants, carrying their genes, family patterns and identity.
 The life of the tribe was a joint effort between humans, nature and the world beyond.

-Their intuitive and dowsing abilities were used in the location, orientation and design of early sacred sites, though they also thought this through quite carefully, since they sited at least some quoits so that the sun at solstice or the moon at lumar maximum could be seen rising or setting over prominent marker-points on the horizon.
+Their intuitive and dowsing abilities were used in the location, orientation and design of early sacred sites, though they also thought this through quite carefully, since they sited at least some quoits so that the sun at solstice or the moon at lunar maximum could be seen rising or setting over prominent marker-points on the horizon.
 The principle of orientation and alignment of sacred sites was established in the neolithic, around the time of the building of the quoits and tor enclosures.

 Life was at times tough, sometimes blessed, and they sought to find out how and why life went as it did and how to make the best of it.